Guilded-NET/Guilded-NET.github.io/guides/createBotTemplate.md

 layout: docs
 ---

-# Getting Started: Creating a bot
+# Getting Started: Creating a bot from template

 > It is recommend to learn the basics of C# before making a bot based on Guilded.NET.

 {: .note}

 Make sure you installed .NET SDK[^1]. .NET 5 or above[^1] are recommended.